-Skyss provides transport by bus or the Bergen Light Rail throughout the region of Hordaland.
-Travel by public transport to explore the attractions of Bergen or one of our magnificent West Norwegian fjords.
+Skyss provides transport by bus throughout Bergen, the region of Hordaland and the Bergen Light Rail.
+Travel by public transport to explore the attractions of Bergen or one of our magnificent Norwegian fjords.

 To and from Bergen Airport Flesland:

-Bergen card holders can make use of public transport with Skyss in Bergen (including the shuttle bus to and from Birkelandsskiftet and the airport) as well as Sotra, Fjell, Sund, Øygarden, Askøy, Osterøy, Lindås, Meland, Radøy and Os.
-Not including the night bus and the Airport bus from Bergen city center to Bergen Airport Flesland.
+Bergen card holders can make use of public transport with Skyss for free in Bergen (including the Light Rail to and from the Airport) and busses in the region Hordaland.
+Not including the Airport bus from Bergen city center to Bergen Airport Flesland.

 For schedules and more information, see skyss.no or visit our office in Bergen Bus Station.

-Prices 2017 if you buy the ticket beforehand:
+Prices 2020 if you buy the ticket beforehand (App or ticket machine):